daviddang03/Lee-Lab-Guide-to-Supercomputing/README.md

 To view files, you would usually use vi (EXAMPLE: vi Notes.txt), but Mobaxterm allows you to use notepad to edit files, which is much easier to use than vim.
 I would recommend just using notepad to edit files- this is done by right clicking the file and selecting "Open with default text editor".
 <br />
 ![image](https://github.com/Howard-Lee-Nanophotonics-Lab/Lee-Lab-Guide-to-Supercomputing/assets/104177475/6dda874d-4997-4ae6-a932-3fb767f8f358)
+# Changing the Partition:<br />
+Partitions are the different sets of CPUs/GPUs within greenplanet, with their own processor types and speeds.
+You cannot run a parrallel job across multiple partitions (technically you could but not recommended); however, you can select multiple partitions in the batch file (EXAMPLE: #SBATCH --partition=nes2.8,ilg2.3,brd2.4,has2.5) and the system will pick whichever partition is available.
+Each partitions is made up of nodes which are the individual computers that make up the cluser and each node will have several CPUs.
+Here are the list of available partitions that you can use:

 # Running a Lumerical Script:<br />
 To run a Lumerical FDTD file, you have to first load the file onto the cluster by dragging and dropping your .fsp file into the files on the leftside of the mobaxterm window.<br />